‘I’d crawl if I have to’: Palestinians eager to return to northern Gaza

 Al Jazeera reporter caught in Israeli gunfire in Gaza

-The plan was to head to al-Rashid and then try and get through Israel’s Netzarim checkpoint.
-Beyond that lies Gaza’s north.
+The plan was to head to al-Rashid and try to get through Israel’s Netzarim checkpoint, then, beyond that, to Gaza’s north.

 “I’ve been here since early morning with my husband and children,” Ansaf told Al Jazeera as she handed out sandwiches to her children sitting on the ground.